To the Noise and Back: Diffusion for Shared Autonomy: Experiments

 Figure~\ref{fig:maze-vs-fwr} shows the effect of $\fwr$ for the 2D Control domain.
 Although the copilot is trained on demonstrations for both goals, the pilot's goal is fixed to the left.
 As $\fwr$ increases, we see that the number of trajectories that reach the correct goal increases.
 Qualitatively, we also see that the stochasticity of the trajectories lessens, and the paths towards the goal become smoother.
 However, when $\fwr$ is too high, the copilot ignores the pilot's actions.
 Without knowledge of the pilot's goal, the copilot ends up distributing trajectories evenly between the left and right goals, consistent with the set of trajectories on which the model was trained.

-Figures~\ref{fig:ll-land-assisted} and \ref{fig:ll-reach-assisted} summarize the results on Lunar Lander and Lunar Reacher, respectively, by categorizing the trajectories into success, crash and float.
+Figures~\ref{fig:ll-land-assisted} summarizes the results on Lunar Lander and Lunar Reacher, respectively, by categorizing the trajectories into success, crash and float.
 Here, float denotes a trajectory where the spaceship does not crash nor go out of bounds, but nevertheless fails to complete the task within the time limit.

 In all cases, we observe that the success rate follows a distinct pattern.
 First, the success rate monotonically increases with $\fwr$ as the copilot improves task performance.
 After reaching a peak success rate at a critical value of $\fwr$, the success rate gradually decreases.
 The drop in the success rate reflects the copilots infidelity to the user's intent.
 The pilot's original actions provide a signal of which goal or landing pad is correct.
 When $\fwr$ is too large, the copilot totally ignores the pilot's actions and instead chooses to land in a manner following the copilot's original training distribution.